metamn/react/content/blog/how-i-write-react-code-in-2021/index.md

 Programming is about transformation.
 The problem comes in, it gets solved, and the solution goes out.

-It's good practice to start the component code with defining the problem in terms of data.
+It's good practice to start the component with defining the problem in terms of data.

 For that we have PropTypes, TypeScript and optionally, when the data comes from an API, GraphQL or JSON.